 - Chain: Single speed $13 6-7-8spd $30 9spd $39 10spd $75

 Poor quality bicyclesWe don't enjoy telling people that their bicycle is not worth servicing, but we also don't enjoy servicing very poor quality bikes.
 They take much longer to service, with unsatisfactory results.
 This puts both us and the customer in a bad situation where the bike hasn't improved enough to justify the repair bill but we've still worked on it for an amount of time that requires payment.
 Unfortunately we have to have a policy on bikes below a certain quality level to keep everyone happy.
 Quality is of course subjective but generally bicycles bought from supermarkets or new bikes bought for a steal online fall into our category of "poor quality bicycles".
 Please do not be offended by our policy, we understand that people often buy these bikes with the best intentions but that doesn't change the reality of working on the bike.
-You can read more about substandard bicycles and how to avoid them on our post about buying used bicycles.
 Our policy for these bikes is that we only carry out the following services and repairs: - We can build the bicycle from the box (it won't be perfect!) - Replace innertubes, tyres and wheels - Replace chain - Tighten headset - Install basic parts and accessories such as racks, baskets, grips, pedals.

 BASIC BICYCLE CARE

 Here is a list of bicycle care procedures anyone can do at home, designed to be as simple and straight to the point as possible.
 These procedures are in addition to periodical servicing by a bicycle mechanic.